whackone/docs/src/introduction.md

 # Introduction

+Power your media.

-The Jet engine is a multi-media platform targetting WebAssembly.
+The Jet engine is a software development kit targetting WebAssembly.
 It supports an ECMAScript 4 like language, a very modified version of ActionScript 3; and a Cascading Style Sheet 3 dialect.

-Unlike Adobe Flex, Jet uses reactive user interface.

 ## Features